 - Tension and nervousness related to a stammer may also be seen as signs of lying (ie nervousness about the content of the evidence) – whereas the person is likely to be very nervous about their speech and about struggling to stammer as little as possible in front of a group of strangers.
 In Coombe v Bessell, the judge did not know about the stammer but described the defendant as an ‘uneasy witness’ with a tremor in his voice.

 - Even if the listener knows of the stammer, they make think that stammering is due to nervousness, which in turn is due to lying.
 Research indicates that stammering is at root neurological, related to the connections in the brain.
 The stammer will often create nervousness around speaking, which may in turn exacerbate dysfluency.
 In court a person who stammers is likely to be particularly nervous about their speech even if telling the truth.

 Note on behaviours to hide stammering

 Many of the behaviours in Mistaking stammering for dishonesty above and under the next heading Other ways stammering may have an impact in court are aimed at hiding the person’s stammer, at sounding fluent.
 Many people who stammer will have got used to trying to hide their stammer as much as possible, probably since schooldays, to fit in with the fluent ‘norm’ that is socially expected.
 This may be, for example, through changing words and phrases to things they can say, avoiding speech situations they find difficult, and reducing how much they speak.
-(Some others though make a point of trying to stammer openly and not avoiding words or situations, or at least trying to do so.)
+(Some people though make a point of trying to stammer openly and not avoiding words or situations, or at least trying to do so.)